CommonRoad/commonroad-autoware-interface/README.md

 ├── param
 │   ├── cr2autoware_param_file.param.yaml     # config settings for the vehicle, reactive planner, and velocity planner │   └── default_yaml                          # default config parameters for the reactive planner
+├── scripts
+│   ├── cr2lanelet.py                         # script for offline conversion of a CR map to Lanelet2 format
+│   ├── lanelet2cr.py                         # script for offline conversion of a Lanelet2 map to CR format
+├── test                                      # directory containing test scripts and test outputs
 ```